-Once the landfill becomes a licensed facility and if it receives waste from the Perth Metropolitan area, there will be a need for improved data collection to comply with the DER landfill levy regulations.
+If, at some time in future, the landfill becomes a licensed facility and if it receives waste from the Perth Metropolitan area, there will be a need for improved data collection to comply with the DER landfill levy regulations.
 This may require that there be more than one site operator present on site at all times.